Quality Record Players to Start With

 Here’s Amazon’s best selling turntable.

-Below I have handpicked 5 different record players that I have personally used that range from a good first turntable up to a pair of reasonably priced audio quality record players.
+Below I have handpicked 5 different record players that I have personally used that range from a good first turntable up to a pair of reasonably priced audiophile quality record players.

 Best Choice For Your First Record Player